siavava/portfolio/content/profile/hero/index.md

 And every problem that we have is a problem at scale &mdash;
 we may just not have realized it yet.

-I am excited about the immense potential for tech-driven developmental momentum especially in historically sidelined communities.
+I am excited about the immense potential for tech-driven development especially in historically marginalized communities.
 Most recently, I built and tested high-performing machine learning infrastructure at [Meta][meta], helping the company scale up its machine learning efforts.